 1. All individuals of foreign nationality, who never had a R.O.C. citizenship and do not possess an overseas Chinese student status at the time of their application, are qualified to apply for admission to National Tsing Hua University as an international student.

-(a) An individual who also is a national of the R.O.C. but does not currently hold and has never held a household registration in Taiwan.
+(a) An individual who is also a national of the R.O.C. but does not currently hold and has never held a household registration in Taiwan.

-(b) An individual who, at the time of their application, has had their R.O.C. citizenship annulled by the Ministry of the Interior for no less than 8 years.
+(b) An individual who, at the time of application, has had their R.O.C. citizenship annulled by the Ministry of the Interior for no less than 8 years.